Topics covered

 Takeaway

 Staying compliant isn’t as simple as flipping a switch.
-In 2024, new laws — even those in the states where you don’t operate — could inspire legislation that affects your company.
-From expanded civil rights to mandated leave policies, read what you need to know about workplace compliance trends from across the country and how to address them.
+In 2025, new laws — even those in the states where you don’t operate — could inspire legislation that affects your company.
+From expanded civil rights to mandated leave policies, read what you need to know about workplace compliance trends across the country and how to address them.

 Every regulatory strategy has an expiration date.
-As 2024 nears, it’s important to consider the workplace compliance trends on the horizon and how to adapt your approach.
+As 2025 nears, it’s important to consider the workplace compliance trends on the horizon and how to adapt your approach.

 Luckily, you don’t have to wait for a new regulation to impact your business.
 With a grasp of the upcoming compliance landscape, you’ll know how to navigate it with confidence.